 The Committee derived the recommended assessment rate by considering anticipated expenses and expected shipments of Texas oranges and grapefruit.
-Orange and grapefruit shipments for the 2021-22 fiscal period are estimated at 1,000,000 7/10-bushel cartons or equivalents, which should provide \$50,000 in assessment income (1,000,000 cartons multiplied by \$0.05).
-Income derived from handler assessments at the proposed rate, along with interest income, should be adequate to cover estimated program expenses of \$43,900.
+Orange and grapefruit shipments for the 2021-22 year are estimated at 1,000,000 7/10-bushel cartons or equivalents, which should provide \$50,000 in assessment income $(1,000,000 \text{ cartons} \times \$0.05)$ .
+Income derived from handler assessments at the new rate, along with interest income, should be adequate to cover estimated program expenses of \$43,900.
 Funds in the reserve (currently about \$43,000) would be kept within the maximum permitted by § 906.35 of the Order (approximately one fiscal period's expenses).

-The proposed assessment rate would continue in effect indefinitely unless modified, suspended, or terminated by USDA upon recommendation and information submitted by the Committee or other available information.
+The assessment rate will continue in effect indefinitely unless modified, suspended, or terminated by AMS upon recommendation and information submitted by the Committee or other available information.

-Although this assessment rate would be in effect for an indefinite period, the Committee will continue to meet prior to or during each fiscal period to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
-Dates and times of Committee meetings are available from the Committee or USDA.
+Although this assessment rate will be in effect for an indefinite period, the Committee will continue to meet prior to or during each fiscal period to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
+Dates and times of Committee meetings are available from the Committee or AMS.
 Committee meetings are open to the public and interested persons may express their views at these meetings.
-USDA would evaluate Committee recommendations and other available information to determine whether modification of the assessment rate is needed.
+AMS would evaluate Committee recommendations and other available information to determine whether modification of the assessment rate is needed.
 Further rulemaking would be undertaken as necessary.
-The Committee's 2021-22 budget and those for subsequent fiscal periods would be reviewed and, as appropriate, approved by USDA.
+The Committee's 2021-22 budget and those for subsequent fiscal periods would be reviewed and, as appropriate, approved by AMS.

-Initial Regulatory Flexibility Analysis
+Final Regulatory Flexibility Analysis

 Pursuant to requirements set forth in the Regulatory Flexibility Act (RFA) (5 U.S.C.
-601-612), the Agricultural Marketing Service (AMS) has considered the economic impact of this proposed rule on small entities.
-Accordingly, AMS has prepared this initial regulatory flexibility analysis.
+601-612), AMS has considered the economic impact of this rule on small entities.
+Accordingly, AMS has prepared this final regulatory flexibility analysis.